Muhammad7-lab/Threat-Intel-Automation/README.md

 # Threat Intelligence Automation

-## Overview
-A Python-based threat intelligence automation tool with a dark-themed GUI that pulls live IOC data from multiple free public threat feeds and performs real-time hash lookups against VirusTotal.
+A Python desktop application that pulls live indicator-of-compromise (IOC) data from public threat intelligence feeds and performs on-demand hash lookups against VirusTotal.
+It aggregates recent malware samples, active botnet C2 infrastructure, and malicious SSL certificates into a single dark-themed GUI, with plain-text and HTML report export.

-Built to simulate the kind of daily threat intel workflows used in real SOC environments.
+Built as a hands-on project to work with real, production threat feeds from abuse.ch and VirusTotal.

 ## Screenshots